hud-turn/netops-git-push-only/README.md

    ```192.168.1.1,192.168.1.2,192.168.1.3,192.168.1.4```

 ### Environmental File Contents
 1. You will likely want to start off with a unique Cisco Username and Password for this project.
 Preferably a credential that has read access only to prevent damage if the system that this script is running on is compromised in some form or fashion.
+You can set this by creating a priviledge level that only has access to certain commands and you can tailor your service account permissions
    + You can either use a AAA server like RADIUS to help disseminate the credentials.
    + You can also create a local account on the Cisco appliance which also works if you don't want to go through the hassle of setting up a AAA server.
 ```